adrianskelton/project3/README.md

 ## **Future Implementations**

 - The choice of different categories can be introduced, such as reptiles, aquatic or flying animals.
+- A social share button will be added in a footer so the user can share the game on popular social media platforms.
+- A github link will also be placed in the footer once the game is at a point where it has more features so others can see the repository on github should they be interested.

 ---